-WomanShooter was founded by Lucretia Free, who tackled her own discomfort with guns to learn how to shoot and then turn around and share her experiences and knowledge with women in similar situations.
+WomanShooter was founded by Lucretia Free.
+She tackled her own discomfort with guns, learning how to shoot and turning that around to share her experiences and knowledge with women in similar situations.

 10. Huntress View

 Over here, everything is about hunting from her point of view.
-You’ll find gear reviews, how-tos, a ton of recipes for your game, and some really interesting articles about the hunting industry and being a woman in it.
+You’ll find gear reviews, how-tos, a ton of recipes for your game, and some really interesting articles about the hunting industry.

 While I’m not much of a hunter, I respect the ladies that are into that and I love that there’s a resource dedicated just to that aspect of shooting sports!